India, US agreed to remain in contact on developments in Myanmar: MEA

 The country witnessed massive protests in the last few days against the February 1 coup.

+Srivastava also said that India has received a letter from Myanmar's military citing reasons for its action in the country.
+The Myanmarese military sent similar letters to several other countries.

-On Wednesday, Biden announced a series of sanctions on the military leaders of Myanmar for overthrowing the NLD government in the coup.
+On Wednesday, US President Joe Biden announced a series of sanctions on the military leaders of Myanmar for overthrowing the NLD government in the coup.

 "Recent developments in Myanmar were discussed during the telephone conversations between President Biden and Prime Minister Modi on February 8 and the External Affairs Minister and his US counterpart Secretary Blinken on February 9," Srivastava said.